Constellation-Labs/documentation-hub/validate/index.md

 > ### TestNet

-Constellation Network's TestNet, used to develop our primary Protocol.
+Constellation Network's TestNet, used to develop our primary protocol.

 :::info Are you on the seed list?
-All three Metagraphs, MainNet 2.0, IntegrationNet and Testnet 2.0 currently have a seed list[^2] in place that only allows specific `nodeids` to join the network.
+All three Metagraphs, MainNet, IntegrationNet and Testnet currently have a seed list[^2] in place that only allows specific `nodeids` to join the network.

-The seed list provides an extra layer of security and stability as the ecosystem matures and will eventually be phased out.
-Once the seed list restrictions are removed, anyone (with properly collateral and vps or hardware requirements) will be able to join the Hypergraph or a Metagraph.

-The seed list is currently closed; although, we are accepting applications, from other Metagraph developers or integration partners, that need access to develop on the network.
-Please fill out [this form](https://airtable.com/shroR5bXszQXdh6dn) if you have an interest in participating.
 :::

+### Seed List

+The seed list functions as an access list, equivalent to an access control feature.
+It comprises node IDs (public keys) that form part of each Validator Node's key pair, utilized as part of the mechanisms used for network authentication, signing validated data, and managing the Node's wallet rewards.

+The seed list adds an additional layer of security and stability as the ecosystem matures, although it is anticipated to be gradually phased out.
+Once the restrictions on the seed list are lifted, individuals meeting the proper collateral and VPS or hardware requirements will be able to join the Hypergraph or a Metagraph.

+While the seed list is temporarily closed, we welcome applications from other Metagraph developers or integration partners seeking access to develop on the network and/or participate as Validator Node Operators.
+If you are interested, please complete this [form](https://airtable.com/shroR5bXszQXdh6dn).

 [^1]: This does not pertain to businesses/companies that are running, deploying or developing Metagraphs of their own.
-[^2]: A seed list equivalent to an access list.
-It consists of a list of nodeid (public keys) that are part of each Validator Node's key pair used to authenticate against the network, sign validated data, and handle the Node's wallet rewards.